 We have entered into an agreement to outsource certain aspects of the enrollment process for qualified health plans to a third-party vendor in light of the expense and burden associated with the additional requirements.
 If we are unsuccessful in maintaining a relationship with our third-party vendor who is approved to use the process, we may not be able to enroll individuals into qualified health plans through the FFM or could be required to use an inferior process to do so, which could cause a reduction in our individual and family health insurance plan membership and commission revenue.
 In addition, if we are not able to maintain solutions to integrate with government-run health insurance exchanges or if the health insurance exchange websites and other processes are unstable or not consumer friendly, efficient and compatible with the process we have adopted for enrolling individuals and families into qualified health plans through the exchanges, we would not be successful in retaining and acquiring members, and our business, operating results and financial condition would be harmed.
 The FFM may at any time cease allowing us or our third-party vendor to enroll individuals in qualified health plans or change the requirements for doing so, or relevant government regulations or agencies may prevent us from efficiently working with our third-party vendor, including timely receiving and using data from our third-party vendor.
-If the FFM ceases allowing us or our third-party vendor to enroll individuals, if the FFM platform does not function properly or if we are prevented from efficiently working with our third-party vendor, our ability to retain existing members and add new members could be negatively impacted, which would harm our business, operating results and financial condition.
+If the FFM ceases allowing us or our third-party vendor, our ability to retain existing members and add new members could be negatively impacted, which would harm our business, operating results and financial condition.
 Similarly for states that use state-based exchanges instead of the FFM, we may not be able to establish or maintain stable, consumer friendly, efficient or compatible legal arrangements or technical processes to enroll members in qualified health plans through such state-based exchanges, either directly with the governmental entities running such state-based exchanges or through appropriate third parties that allow us to access such state-based exchanges.
 If we are unable to adapt our operations in a timely, efficient and cost-effective manner to respond to changing circumstances to allow us to continue to effectively enroll members through the FFM and state-based exchanges, our business may be adversely affected.